vietlq/configs/neovim/README.md

 - Keybindings are grouped by functionality
 - Language-specific settings use autocmds
 - Color schemes and highlights can be easily modified
+- Timeout settings can be adjusted for key combinations

 ## Requirements